Garmdigo/OSProject1/README.md

       - void cdShell(char *path).
 Takes a path and attempts to change to it.
 If the path is not a directory or if it doesn't exist an error will be thrown

       - char *resolvePath(char *pathToResolve).
 Takes a char * path and will attempt to resolve it to an absolute path.

+      - char *strrev(char *str).
+Reverses a string, is just an implementation of the strrev found in string.h

+      - int isDirectory(char* path).
+Uses stat to gather data and then the S_ISDIR macro to determine if the directory is a directory